 Queensland Trip - 1

-Cutting the curlicues of kale for dinner, I casually floated the idea of a jaunt to K'Gari, Queensland, during Christmas break.
+Cutting the curlicues of kale for dinner, I casually floated the idea of a jaunt to K'Gari, Queensland (QLD), during Christmas break.

-'Do you realise, that'd be third trip to QLD between two 25th Decembers,' my spouse raised his there-she-goes-again brow, but added gleefully, 'with the algal bloom plaguing SA, Brissy is a better bet this year!'
+'Do you realise, it'd be our third trip to QLD between two 25th Decembers,' my spouse raised his there-she-goes-again brow, but added gleefully, 'with the algal bloom plaguing SA, Brissy (Brisbane) is a better bet this year!'

 Soon we crowded around our computer tracing the routes on Google Maps, but sifting spots from the coastal gems proved to be herculean.
 Flying to Brissy, renting a car, and returning it in the same city wasn't working for all the places we intended to visit.